A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: Introduction

-To address above challenges, another school of researchers treat a transportation system with a full penetration of AVs as a multi-agent system (MAS), wherein every AV interacts among one another through physical interactions in traffic.
-A majority of studies that capture the interactions of vehicles assume each vehicle solves a sequence of accelerations over a finite time horizon by optimizing a common or an individual objective function.
-Vehicles interact with one another through the common or individual cost function as well as safety constraints.
+To address the above challenges, some researchers model a full penetration of AVs as a multi-agent system (MAS), wherein every AV interacts among one another through physical interactions in traffic.
+A majority of studies that capture the interactions of vehicles assume that each vehicle carries out a sequence of accelerations over a finite time horizon by optimizing a common or an individual objective function.
+Vehicles interact among themselves through the common or individual cost function as well as safety constraints.
 Depending on the objective functional form, these models can be further divided into two classes: \emph{cooperative control} and \emph{non-cooperative game}.

 Cooperative control has been widely studied in multi-robotic systems.
 In light of multi-robotic-interaction, robots interact with one another and choose optimal policies by predicting others behavior.
 Neighboring robots trajectories are treated as hard safety constraints or boundaries for robots motion planning.
-Such modeling has been critical in multi-robot collision avoidance and human-robot interaction \citep{liu2015safe,liu2016enabling}.
-A cooperative AV system is a multi-vehicle system that can be controlled to stabilize traffic flow and smoothen traffic jam \citep{wang2016cooperative,gong2016constrained,gong2018cooperative}, to optimize driving comfort \citep{wang2014rolling2,zhou2017rolling}, and to improve fuel efficiency \citep{wang2014rolling1,yao2018trajectory}.
-To reduce computational burdens, a distributed algorithm is usually designed and implemented on each vehicle \citep{wang2016cooperative,gong2016constrained,gong2018cooperative}.
+Such modeling has been critical in multi-robot collision avoidance and human-robot interaction \cite{liu2015safe,liu2016enabling}.
+A cooperative AV system is a multi-vehicle system that can be controlled to stabilize traffic flow and smoothen traffic jam \cite{wang2016cooperative,gong2016constrained,gong2018cooperative}, to optimize driving comfort \cite{wang2014rolling2,zhou2017rolling}, and to improve fuel efficiency \cite{wang2014rolling1,yao2018trajectory}.
+To reduce computational burdens, a distributed algorithm is usually designed and implemented on each vehicle \cite{wang2016cooperative,gong2016constrained,gong2018cooperative}.